mo-jessica/evolution-climate-change/README.md

 # evolution-climate-change

-This agent-based model simulates trait-based biotic responses of an evolving clade to climate change in an environmentally heterogeneous continent.
+This NetLogo model simulates trait-based biotic responses to climate change in an environmentally heterogeneous continent in an evolving clade, the species of which are each represented by local populations that disperse and interbreed; they also are subject to selection, genetic drift, and local extirpation.
+We simulated mammalian herbivores, whose success depends on tooth crown height, vegetation type, precipitation and grit.
+This model investigates the role of dispersal, selection, extirpation, and other factors contribute to resilience under three climate change scenarios.

 # Model overview
 This agent-based model (ABM) simulates trait-based population-level responses to